chicago-relaxed-memory/seqcomp/paper/POPL22_rebuttal_response.md

 has to track semantic dependencies in one way or another.
 All other proposed solutions to this problem do that (Promising [Kang-al:POPL17], Weakestmo [Chakraborty-Vafeiadis:POPL19], MRD [Paviotti-al:ESOP20], PwP [Jagadeesan-al:OOPSLA20]).

-We have attempted to capture semantic dependencies in a meaningful way that admits sequential composition.
-PwP [Jagadeesan-al:OOPSLA20] only got halfway
-there: No one would have ever been happy with Hoare logic if it failed to capture the meaning of sequential composition.

-Note also that a compiler does not have to use the proposed semantics directly, i.e., for calculating dependencies.
+A compiler does not have to use the proposed semantics directly, i.e., for calculating dependencies.
 Instead, the semantics is meant to be a wrapper that validates some reasonable set of compiler optimizations.
 A compiler may make more conservative assumptions about